 A policy is a guiding principle used to set direction in an organization.
 A procedure is a series of steps to be followed as a consistent and repetitive approach to accomplish an end result.
 Together they are used to empower the people responsible for a process with the direction and consistency they need for successful process improvement.

 Writing policies and procedures statements can be difficult.
 Nobody likes to research best practices, determine what to say and then write the actual policy or procedure.
 So wouldn’t it be nice to have access to a library of policies and procedures?
+Why not contact paper writing services online if you need help from academic experts?

 A comprehensive library that contains hundreds of policies and procedures, along with hundreds of supporting reports, forms, and job descriptions – Over 1,000 documents in all.
 A library where all of the procedures have the same format.
 A library of editable MS Word templates that you could easily change if you wanted to change them.